 review by Grateful Web, “…the boys seem to play like the apocalypse will happen at any second and they want to die doing what they do best…”

-Approaching two decades strong, Karl Denson’s Tiny Universe is a prolific touring juggernaut that regularly perform over 150 shows a year.
-An acclaimed reedman and songwriter in his own right, Denson is also one of the founding members of seminal boogaloo revivalists, The Greyboy Allstars.
-He first came to national attention as a member of Lenny Kravitz‘s Let Love Rule-era band.
+Approaching two decades strong, Karl Denson’s Tiny Universe is a prolific touring juggernaut that regularly performs over 150 shows annually.
+They’re currently working on material for a new studio album to be released later this year.
+Denson himself is an acclaimed and highly in-demand saxophonist and songwriter who first came to national attention as a member of Lenny Kravitz‘s Let Love Rule-era band.

 Chris Wood had a scrap of a song — seemed like a chorus — scribbled in a notebook.
 He played it for his older brother, Oliver, who’d had a verse lying around he didn’t know what to do with.
 The two pieces, composed months apart, one in urban Atlanta and the other deep in the Catskills, dovetailed musically and lyrically: the verse about a man regretting chasing unattainable women, the high-lonesome, harmony-driven refrain of “When I die, I wanna be sent back to try, try again.”